 Level 1 costs £3 for 6-8 items of store cupboard and chilled foods, plus fresh fruit and vegetables

 Level 2 costs £5 for 10-12 items of store cupboard and chilled foods, plus fresh fruit and vegetables

 Twerton Community Network

 Twerton & Whiteway Community Network is a group of sixteen local organisations working together to support their local community.
 We first met together at the start of the pandemic in 2020 and quickly recognised the importance of a unified approach towards meeting the needs of the communities where we are placed.
-We have undertaken two residents consultations and plan to recruit a Network Coordinator in order to develop the aims of the network.
+We have carried out two meetings, with some resident involvement and plan to recruit a Network Coordinator in order to develop the aims of the network.
 As a group of local organisations and residents we aspire to:

 • Work together more collaboratively on projects for the benefit of our local community